JamesBunker/JamesBunker/README.md

 - 👋 Hi, I’m @JamesBunker
 - 📕 I'm studying Computer Engineering at the University of Guelph
-- 👀 I’m interested in working a co-op opportunity in the field of software development
+- 👀 I’m interested in working in the field of hardware design, machine learning, and data analytics
-- 🌱 I’m currently learning new machine-learning training algorithms!
+- 🌱 I’m currently working on a facial recognition program accelerated by the BASYS 3 FPGA and complemented by a GPP
 - 📫 How to reach me bunkerj@uoguelph.ca